Chien-Chih-Wang/EEG/README.md

     - Output: Emotion classifications (Positive, Neutral, Negative).

 - Signal Preprocessing Techniques:
-    - Adjusting units: Different subjects may have different units (uV or V) of the recorded EEG signals, all were adjusted into uV.
+    - Adjusting units: Different subjects may have different units (uV or V) of the recorded EEG signals; all were adjusted into uV.
     - Extract time window: Get the last 30 sec epoch for each video clip.
     - Down sample: 250 Hz
     - Band-Pass Filter: 0.05-47Hz